 - It is recommended that IHEs reserve some housing for quarantine/isolation purposes, especially if an IHE has a lot of unvaccinated students.
 IHEs should have a COVID-19 prevention plan that addresses isolation and quarantining of students.

-- If you offer campus transportation such as buses or vans, remember that State Guidance on Face Coverings and the Pasadena Health Officer Order requires all riders to wear a face mask.
+- If you offer campus transportation such as buses or vans, remember that State Guidance on Face Coverings and the Pasadena Health Officer Order recommend that all riders to wear a face mask.
 Consider opening windows to increase ventilation.

 Considerations for College Sports

-Vaccination is strongly recommended for all college sports participants, coaches, and support staff.
+Up to date vaccination (including booster doses when eligible) is strongly recommended for all college sports participants, coaches, and support staff.
 Teams should consider opportunities to train, practice and compete outdoors rather than indoors whenever possible.
 College sports teams should follow NCAA COVID-19 guidelines.
-For games and competitions in indoor settings, during play all spectators, coaches, staff, and any players not actively competing (i.e. on the bench or sidelines) are strongly recommended to be masked at all times when LA County is in the HIGH CDC COVID-19 Community Level .
+For games and competitions in indoor settings, during play all spectators, coaches, staff, and any players not actively competing (i.e. on the bench or sidelines) are strongly recommended to be masked at all times.

 As the COVID-19 pandemic continues, many students, particularly students from low-income backgrounds and students of color, have juggled their class schedules with employment and/or finding access to resources to help support their families.
 Additionally, some students with disabilities have had unique challenges in accessing their classes, using support tools and finding the resources they need to stay engaged and on track to a degree, while other students with disabilities found themselves at even greater risk for serious illness from COVID-19 than their peers.
 In order to be responsive to the current challenges that students are facing, IHEs should consider implementing broad-based supports and flexibility that allow students to be responsive to their needs both at home and in class.
 See US Department of Education ED COVID-19 Handbook for further discussion.